Seaside Regional Park: Leisure time and recreation

 The ecological education routes are short, but it is possible to on some routes to become acquainted with several ecosystems.
 There are more than ten car parks, from which fantastic park locations can be reached.
 The most interesting locations can be reached by bicycle.
 The best swimming and sunbathing locations are at the Žuvėdra (Seagull) recreational camp, Karklė, and Nemirseta.
 A couple of camping sites have been created beside Lake Kalotė.

 The most popular footpaths are the coastal path from Klaipėda to Palanga as well as those in the Dutchman's Cap and Nemirseta Landscape Preserve.

 The bike paths connecting Klaipėda with Palanga also provide access to the Dutchman's Cap Hill and Nemirseta observation deck, and Karklė ethnographic village.
 The park administration organises bike tours.

 Only part of the Placis Nature Reserve is open to the public.

 Park Day, the Fishing Regatta, and Bonfire Night (the last Saturday of August).

 Seashore bicycle routes

-From the town of Klaipeda there are three-way bicycle tracks extending for more than 200 km.
+From the town of Klaipėda there are three-way bicycle tracks extending for more than 200 km.